LuskaBol/luskabol.github.io/_posts/2021-11-09-ms-teams-research.md

 ### RCE on Linux?

 From the cited article, the idea of using xdg-open to call a remote .desktop, thus executing code on the victim’s machine seemed like a very interesting one, and that is what we did.
-So, when our victim access the application part with the Iframe, we’ve successfully Remote Code Execution (in a good part of linux distros).
+So, when our victim access the application part with the Iframe, we’ve successfully achieved Remote Code Execution (in a good part of linux distros).

 When we use window.open() pointing to some website with a ‘.desktop’ file, it gets executed, running the command described in the file, for the PoC, we just used the gnome-calculator command, that in a real scenario, could be a malicious Linux command.